 Safety concerns also contribute to the stigma around e-bikes.
 Critics argue that cities must do more to regulate e-bikes and educate riders about safety measures.
 Accidents or incidents involving e-bikes might also make headlines, invoking fear and apprehension among potential users or the general public.

 In conclusion, understanding the regulations and addressing the stigma surrounding e-bikes is essential for riders and prospective users.
 Being knowledgeable about jurisdictional regulations and recognizing public perception concerns will ensure a safe and enjoyable e-biking experience for all.

 Lack of Health Benefits

 One major reason that people turn to biking is for the health benefits.
 Put simply, biking offers tremendous and varied exercise.
 One study found that biking to work could burn as much fat as working out at the gym for several hours per week.
-Compare this to the sedentary process of sitting in a car in traffic, or even standing on a cramped subway or bus.
-For decades, individuals have turned to biking to get in better shape, address underlying cardiovascular and other problems, and stay fit while commuting and otherwise travelling around.
+Compare this to the sedentary process of sitting in a car in traffic or standing on a cramped subway or bus.
+For decades, individuals have turned to biking to get in better shape, address underlying cardiovascular and other problems, and stay fit while commuting and otherwise traveling around.

-Unfortunately, a good deal of this benefit is lost when using an electric bike, as the electrical component allows individuals to move with the assistance of an electric motor, and not simply under their own power.
+Unfortunately, a good deal of this benefit is lost when using an electric bike, as the electrical component allows individuals to move with the assistance of an electric motor and not simply under their own power.
 While many argue that there are still health benefits to e-biking — and this is true to some degree, if not as significant in effect as standard biking — another reason benefits are lost is the variety of terrain necessarily experienced when biking a traditional bike.